Chelsea Houska Shares First Photo Of Her Baby Boy Just Hours After Birth

 “Now that her baby boy is here, it seems that there was nothing to worry about at all.
 Houska’s son’s arrival comes only one day after fellow MTV star Jenelle Evans welcomed a baby girl named Ensley Jolie Eason.”

-Us Weekly reported Kailyn Lowry, another Teen Mom star, congratulated Houska via Twitter, but failed to mention Jenelle and her new addition in a post that read “So so happy for @ChelseaHouska and her family!
+Us Weekly reported that Kailyn Lowry, another Teen Mom star, congratulated Houska via Twitter, but failed to mention Jenelle and her new addition in a post that read “So so happy for @ChelseaHouska and her family!
 Cannot wait to hold baby boy!”

-Us Weekly reported on tweet as the site speculated it may cause some drama between the Teen Mom stars.
+Us Weekly reported on the tweet as the site speculated it may cause some drama between the Teen Mom stars.

 “More teen mama drama?
 Kailyn Lowry took to Twitter on Wednesday, January 25, to congratulate Teen Mom 2 costar Chelsea Houska on her new baby, Watson Cole, but she stayed silent on the birth of her other costar Jenelle Evans’ daughter, Ensley Jolie.”